craftwar/suspend/suspend/README.txt

 suspend.exe -r a.exe b.exe

-use in .cmd/.bat batch file: (save in UTF-8, not UTF-8 BOM) sample file: suspend.cmd (I use this script to fast suspend/resume) modify the first line after "set suspend_targets=" to yoour targets
+.cmd/.bat batch file usage: (save in UTF-8, not UTF-8 BOM) sample file: suspend.cmd (I use this script to fast suspend/resume) modify the second line after "set suspend_targets=" to yoour targets Use NotePad++ to edit it.
+Don't use windows built-in notepad.
+(It will add BOM to UTF-8 file)